10 Conspiracy Theories That Sounded Crazy…Until They Turned Out to Be True

 6. The FBI Spied on Ernest Hemingway

 In his later years, Hemingway told friends he thought the FBI was watching him.
-People chalked it up to mental health struggles.
+People chalked it up to mental health struggles and used it to discredit him.

 But after his death, FBI files confirmed he’d been under surveillance for years.
 Hoover didn’t trust him because of his anti-fascist views and time spent in Cuba.